Maximize Your Strength with Deadlifts

 What muscles do deadlifts work?

-Deadlifts primarily work the muscles in the lower body, including the glutes, hamstrings, and quadriceps.
-They also engage the muscles in the upper body, such as the back, shoulders, and arms.
+Deadlifts primarily work the muscles in the lower body, including the glutes and hamstrings, with involvement of the quadriceps depending on the variation.
+They also engage muscles in the upper body, such as the back, shoulders, and arms.

 What are the benefits of deadlifts?